WebCimes/webcimes-modal/README.md

 # webcimes-modal

 Create and animate modals simply, you can use multiple modals at the same time, create alert or confirm modal with buttons, move modals, set title, set body, etc..
-It works with vanilla javascript + html + css.
+It works with vanilla javascript + html + css, no dependencies are required and the module is built in a very lightweight size.

 Once the `webcimes-modal` javascript is defined, we can simply call the WebcimesModal class with the desired options.